• DESTINATIONS

 Preventative Actions

 In 2018, Thailand closed Maya Bay for ecological recovery reasons and extreme weather situations.
 It was announced that the island would close indefinitely due to irreparable damage.
-The DNP has spent several years rehabilitating the area and replanting over 10,000 coral reefs and building electronic ticketing systems and digital speedboat trackers for boat operators.
+The DNP (Department of National Parks) spent several years restoring the area and replanting over 10,000 coral reefs and building electronic ticketing systems and digital speedboat trackers for boat operators.

 Maya Bay reopened in January 2022 with a new set of rules in place.
-Boats cannot directly enter the bay when they wish to.
-Only eight boast are allowed to enter at one time, disembarking passengers on a pier at the rear of the island.
+Boats cannot directly enter the bay with only eight boats being allowed to enter at one time, with disembarking passengers on a pier at the rear of the island.

-It is only permitted to stay on the island for up to an hour from 10:00-16:00.
-Additionally 300 visitors can be on the island at the same time.
-If you’re planning to snorkel here, you will no longer be allowed to go onshore but stay withing the designated zones.
+You can only stay on the island for an hour from 10:00-16:00 and only 300 visitors can be on the island at the same time.
+If you’re planning to snorkel here, you will no longer be allowed to go onshore but stay within the designated zones.

 In order to allow the area to regrow back to its natural lush state again, try out the below alternatives.
 They’re not only equal in beauty but also a lot less crowded and touristy.

-Read Reviews and Book Closest Maya Bay Hotels
+Read Reviews & Book Closest Maya Bay Hotels

 Tours & Activities in & Around Ko Phi Phi